Badge photo

 most_common_clusters = list(train.hotel_cluster.value_counts().head().index)

 The above code will give us a list of the 5 most common clusters in train.
-This is because the head method returns the first 5 rows by default, and the index property will return the index of the DataFrame, which is the hotel cluster after running the value_counts method.
+This is because the head method returns the first 5 rows by default, and the index attribute will return the index of the DataFrame, which is the hotel cluster after running the value_counts method.

-Generating predictions
+Generating Predictions

 We can turn most_common_clusters into a list of predictions by making the same prediction for each row.